Last updated: May 2026

 The real costs live elsewhere.

 Zone premiums grow as your customer base spreads across the country.
-Capital stays locked for sixty to ninety days before a single order ships.
-Quality issues are discovered weeks after production, when your inventory is already thousands of miles away from the factory.
+Capital stays locked for 60 to 90 days before a single order ships.
+Quality issues surface weeks after production, when your inventory is already thousands of miles from the factory.
 Every new product test requires container scale, which forces you into decisions that are expensive to reverse.

-These costs never appear on your invoice because they are created by the structure of your supply chain, not by the warehouse itself.
-Brands that scale efficiently understand that it is the second group, not the line items, that determines margin and cash flow.
+These costs never appear on your invoice because the structure of your supply chain creates them, not the warehouse itself.
+Brands that scale efficiently understand that the second group, not the line items, determines margin and cash flow.

 What appears on invoices: